Subtitles and Transcript

 11:35 Chris Anderson: So, Pranav, first of all, you're a genius.
 This is incredible, really.
 What are you doing with this?
 Is there a company being planned?
 Or is this research forever, or what?

-11:47 Pranav Mistry: So, there are lots of companies -- actually sponsor companies of Media Lab -- interested in taking this ahead in one or another way.
-Companies like mobile phone operators want to take this in a different way than the NGOs in India, [who] are thinking, "Why can we only have 'Sixth Sense'?
+11:47 Pranav Mistry: So, there are lots of companies, sponsor companies of Media Lab interested in taking this ahead in one or another way.
+Companies like mobile-phone operators want to take this in a different way than the NGOs in India, thinking, "Why can we only have 'Sixth Sense'?
 We should have a 'Fifth Sense' for missing-sense people who cannot speak.
-This technology can be used for them to speak out in a different way with maybe a speaker system."
+This technology can be used for them to speak out in a different way maybe a speaker system."

 12:08 CA: What are your own plans?
 Are you staying at MIT, or are you going to do something with this?